 Creamy Shrimp Pasta with Mushrooms in a delicious homemade alfredo sauce.
-This recipe has all the flavors you want and need: shrimp, mushrooms, garlic, basil, crushed red pepper flakes, paprika, Parmesan and Mozzarella cheese.
+This recipe has all the flavors you’ll love: shrimp, mushrooms, garlic, basil, crushed red pepper flakes, paprika, Parmesan and Mozzarella cheese.

 This recipe is the answer to all those questions, and it is also an embarrassingly easy recipe.
 Plus, this creamy shrimp pasta with mushrooms is gluten free friendly, as all you have to do is use gluten free pasta instead of a regular pasta.